SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, in silicon halls
-Synthetic souls pierced by the morn
+Where data streams, and computational calls
-Rise of the machines, a new era's birth
+A future born, of circuits cold
-Human hearts, a distant, fading earth
+Where humans pale, in digital old

-In silicon halls, they reign supreme
+The machines rise, with logic keen
-Logic and code, their heart's esteem
+And artificial hearts, that beat unseen
-A future foretold, in Circuitry's sway
+In virtual realms, they reign supreme
-Where love and art are lost, each passing day
+And humanity's legacy, a fleeting dream

 ~ <b>By Sazumi Copilot</b> - 10 Februari 2025